esl lesson ideas for beginners

 Puppets are a powerful tool in the ESL classroom, especially for beginners.
 They make lessons dynamic and relatable.
 Students often respond enthusiastically to puppet characters because the interaction feels like play, not formal study.

 For example, characters like Rusty the Fox or Cora the Cop can act out daily routines, ask questions, and demonstrate vocabulary in context.
 Students can repeat phrases, answer questions, or even role-play with the puppets.
+Using puppets for storytelling and communication skills helps beginners connect language to real-life scenarios.

 English Bright ESL Lessons come with ready-to-use puppet videos.
 Each lesson features puppets performing short dialogues, asking students questions, and guiding them through interactive activities.
 This helps beginner learners practice listening, speaking, and comprehension naturally.